-Poonam Bhari practices in all aspects of family law, with experience in public law proceedings, private law applications, international child law and financial remedy applications.
-Poonam undertakes Court of Protection cases.
+Poonam Bhari practices in all aspects of family law, with experience in complex public law proceedings, private law applications, international child law and financial remedy applications.

-Poonam can speak and take instructions in Punjab, Hindi and Urdu.
+Poonam can speak and take instructions in conversational Punjab, Hindi and Urdu.

 Add this expertise to your shortlist

-Poonam appears in the Family Court and specialises in public law children cases where there are allegations of sexual abuse, non-accidental injuries, death of a parent.
-Poonam undertakes cases with an international element including forced marriage and child abduction cases.
+Poonam Bhari appears in the Family Court and specialises in public law children cases where there are allegations of sexual abuse, non-accidental injuries, death of a parent.
+Poonam undertakes cases with an international element including forced marriage, validity of a marriage and child abduction cases.

 Poonam acts for parents, children’s guardians, the Official Solicitor and local authorities in public law children cases.
 Poonam has represented clients with mental health and learning difficulties and clients from minority ethnic groups.